Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

-The GW+AG and GW+AG+C produce quite different results, not only regarding the Hubble constant, the luminosity distance and the viewing angle, but also the energetics and microphysics of the jet.
-This, as we stated above, is due to the light curve data points at late times, which are well captured by the GW+AG fit, but not by the GW+AG+C fit, see Fig.\,\ref{Fig:lightcurve_gw170817}.
-The viewing angle values are about 5$\sigma$ away, which is quite singular, considering that the event is the same.
-In the GW+AG+C the centroid motion is able to constrain very well $\theta_v$ to $17.8^{+1.3}_{-1.5}$ deg, which then translates into a constraint also on $\theta_c = 2.80^{+0.25}_{-0.21}$ deg.
+In the GW+AG+C, the centroid motion is able to constrain very well $\theta_v$ to $18.2^{+1.2}_{-1.5}$ deg, which then translates into a constraint also on $\theta_c = 2.85^{+0.24}_{-0.20}$ deg.
 This happens because of the degeneracy between the two angles, proper of the Gaussian jet light curve (see Fig.\,\ref{Fig:angles}).
-Its rising slope depends on their ratio, which, in this fit, is about 6.4.
+In fact, its rising slope depends on their ratio, which, in this fit, is about 6.4.
 In the GW+AG, instead, there are no constraints on $\theta_v$ or $\theta_c$ individually, but just on their ratio, from the rising slope of the light curve \citep[see also][]{Ryan2020, Nakar2021}.
-This still leads to the same ratio of about 6.5, but $\theta_v=50\pm5$ deg and $\theta_c=7.73^{+0.86}_{-0.80}$ deg, about 5 sigma away from the GW+AG+C case.
+This still leads to the same ratio of about 6.5, but $\theta_v=50.1^{+5.1}_{-5.4}$ deg and $\theta_c=7.73^{+0.86}_{-0.80}$ deg, about 5 sigma away from the GW+AG+C case.